Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 5. Review screenshot and click the **Refresh** icon button if you want to start over.

-6. Change model name if you want a different one from current filename.
+6. Change **Model Name** if you want a different one from current filename.

 7. Click the **Upload** button to proceed.

+Every BIM software handles 3D computer graphics differently.
+The general rules for bimU.io export are:

+- Only visible model elements in the current 3D view are exported.
+- Model unit is converted to meter.
+- Materials are exported without textures.

+See below for more details around how bimU.io exports a model from every BIM software.

-### Upload from Autodesk Revit
+### Export from Autodesk Revit

-Section Box
-Visibility and Graphics Override
-Temporary Hide/Isoalte
+_2D View_ and _Family Document_ are NOT supported for export at the moment.
+You must have a _3D View_ opened to start the upload process.

+Visisblity and appearance of _Elements_ can be determined based on a number of factors, such as _Section Box_, _Visibility/Graphic Override_, _Temporary Hide/Isolate_, etc.

+Both _Type Parameters_ and _Instance Parameters_ are exported.
+Some file metadata, such as _Document_ properties, _Project Information_, _Project Position_, _Site Location_, etc. are exported, too.
+Model coordinates are converted to _Shared Coordinates_.

-### Upload from Autodesk Navisworks
+### Export from Autodesk Navisworks

+Appearance of _Model Items_ can be determined by _Color and Transparency Override_.
+However, _Sectioning_ is NOT currently supported.
+If you don't want to export some of the _Model Items_, you'll have to select and hide them manually.

+Most of the _Properties_ shown in the _Properties Window_ are exported, including _Document_-level properties.

-### Upload from Trimble Tekla Structures
+### Export from Trimble Tekla Structures

+Visible _Model Objects_ in the active _Work Area_ are exported.
+Color settings are defined by Tekla and cannot be changed.

+The exported _Model Objects_ include _Part_, _Assembly_, _Pour Object_, _Base Component_.

+The exported properties include _Model Information_, _Project Information_, and the properties defined in the _Global Attributes_.

-### Upload from Other BIM Software
+### Export from Other BIM Software

 bimU.io Launcher doesn't integrate with other BIM software at the moment.
 As a workaround, you can export to an IFC file from most BIM authoring software, such as Graphisoft ArchiCAD, Bentley OpeningBuildings Designer (formerly AECOsim Building Designer), etc.